aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 - **`set nocompatible`**: Ensures Vim uses its own features rather than trying to act exactly like the ancient "Vi" editor.
 - **`set hidden`**: Allows you to switch buffers (open files) without being forced to save the current one first.
 - **`set backspace=indent,eol,start`**: Fixes the common frustration where the backspace key won't delete characters in certain modes or across lines.

+### Changing color scheme

+Use the `:colorscheme <theme>` command to change the color scheme of vim by selecting one of the built-in themes vim offers.

+You can find all theme options by typing first `:colorscheme` and then a space and then hitting `ctrl + d` to pull up all the options.

+Then you can put your choice of colorscheme inside your vimrc.